 If you’re in sales, and your buyers are all HR VPs/Directors, guess how it looks when all you do is comment on memes and engage with sales-related content?
 You look completely irrelevant to them.

 If your buyers are in HR, 90% of your content should be HR-related.
-Talent, development, recruiting, hiring, culture, and so forth.
+Talent development, SaaS recruiting and hiring, culture, and so forth.

 Give yourself less than 10% of your content space to engage with and create content that is outside of your buyer persona.